zeke-code/OnigiriBot/README.md

 # Overview

 OnigiriBot is designed to be a lightweight, versatile, and user-friendly Discord bot, ideal for both tech-savvy users and those less familiar with technology.
-My goal for OnigiriBot is to evolve it into a platform that not only simplifies interactions within Discord but also extends its usability through a web UI.
+My goal for OnigiriBot is to extend its usability through a web UI.
 This upcoming feature aims to provide an intuitive and accessible interface, making customization and management of the bot easy for all users.
 Currently, OnigiriBot is on a developmental journey, with a roadmap that outlines its evolving features and capabilities.
 Check out the roadmap below.

 ## Roadmap